Find Affordable College Courses

 Baltimore, MD

-Morgan State University did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
-It came in at #9 on the list.
-Located in the city of Baltimore, Morgan State is a public college with a medium-sized student population.
+Morgan State University landed the #9 spot in the 2023 rankings for the most popular master’s degree psychology programs.
+Located in the large city of Baltimore, Morgan State is a public school with a moderately-sized student population.

 #10